-Humanitarian grants enable Rotarians to increase their support of international service projects that provide water wells, medical care, literacy classes, and other essentials to people in need.
+Humanitarian grants enable Rotarians to increase their support of international service projects that provide projects that provide water wells, medical care, literacy classes, and other essentials to people in need.
 Rotarian participation is key to the success of these projects.